4ms/metamodule-docs-website/docs/getting_started.md

 doing it right is to copy the new plugins and firmware onto a disk (SD card or USB).
 Then power up with all disks removed so that the plugin pre-loader does not load any plugins.
 Then insert the disk and upgrade firmware normally.
-Finally, reboot with the disk inserted.
+Finally, reboot with the disk still inserted.